nVuln/homebridge-lg-thinq/.github/ISSUE_TEMPLATE/bug-report.md

 **Logs:**

 ```
-Show the Homebridge logs here, remove any sensitive information.
+Show the Homebridge logs here (make sure DEBUG mode in `on`), remove any sensitive information.
 ```

 **Plugin Config:**